erdigokce/auto-safety-risk-classifier/README.rst

-PGI Instant Insurance Auto Risk Estimator - Classifier
+Auto Risk Estimator - Classifier
 ===============

 Classifies the given auto data to related risk class with using Naive Bayes machine learning model.